-Eleanor Of Aquitaine (1122-1204) was a major figure in the middle ages and a prominent figure in women's history.
-Born the Duchess of Aquitaine, she would eventually become Queen of England.
+Eleanor of Aquitaine was a major figure in the middle ages and a prominent figure in women's history.
+So what do we need to know about this remarkable woman?

 The eldest daughter of the William, Duke of Aquitaine, she was married to Louis VII, King of France.
 During the Second Crusade, her relationship with her husband soured, and in 1152, they officially divorced.
 Shortly afterward, she married Henry of Anjou, who in two years would become King Of England.
 The royal couple had 8 children, five sons and three daughters.
 Queen Eleanor of Aquitaine remained heavily involved in the ruling of King Henry II's vast empire in France and England.